Begin in a friendly way when you approach a disagreement

 Usage Examples

-This isn’t just theory.
-Here’s how it works in the real world:
+Here’s how it can be put to work in the real world:

-- With a frustrated client: Instead of “You’re wrong about the deadline,” try “I completely see why you’re focused on that deadline, and I appreciate you bringing it up.
+• With a frustrated client: Instead of “You’re wrong about the deadline,” try “I completely see why you’re focused on that deadline, and I appreciate you bringing it up.
 Let’s look at the timeline together to find the best path forward.”
-See the shift?
-You’ve allied with them.

-- In a team debate: Before disagreeing with a colleague’s idea, start with, “That’s a really interesting approach, Sarah.
-I like the creative thinking there.
-Help me understand how we might integrate that with the data from the last campaign…” You’ve validated them, which makes them receptive to your counterpoint.
+• In a team debate: Before disagreeing with a colleague’s idea, start with, “That’s a really interesting approach.
+I like your creative thinking.
+Help me understand how we might integrate that with the data from the last quarter…” You’ve validated them, which makes them receptive to your counterpoint.

-- At home with your partner: A classic.
-Instead of “We never go out anymore!”, try “You know, I really miss our date nights.
-Those were some of my favorite times.
-What would you think about trying to plan one for this weekend?”
-Friendly.
-Collaborative.
-Gets results.
+• At home with your partner: Instead of “We never go out anymore!”, try “You know, I really miss our date nights.
+Those were some of my favourite times.
+Shall we plan one for this weekend?”
+Friendly and collaborative which will get you results.

-This is for anyone who needs to persuade: leaders, salespeople, project managers, parents… honestly, anyone who interacts with other humans.
+This is for anyone who needs to persuade like leaders, salespeople, project managers, parents.

 To whom it appeals?